Fathima2000Irfana/girman/README.md

      ```

 5. **Login**
-   - Refresh the browser — the ERPNext login page will be ready to use
+   - Refresh the browser — now you are ready to assess my assignment
    ![Landing Page](./docs/landing.png)

 ---